dmbarbour/wikilon/docs/AwelonLang.md

         type Bot = forall v e a .
 Env v -> TX v e a type EQ a = a -> a -> Bool -- conservative equality

-        new     : DebugName -> TX v e (v a) read    : v a -> TX v e (Maybe a) write   : v a -> Maybe a -> TX v e () modify  : (Maybe a -> Maybe a) -> v a -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()
+        new     : DebugName -> a -> TX v e (v a) read    : v a -> TX v e a write   : v a -> a -> TX v e () modify  : (a -> a) -> v a -> TX v e ()
+        delete  : v a -> TX v e ()
+        try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()

 I assume the monadic API is manipulated through a suitable projection so isn't too different from conventional imperative programming.
 We can manipulate variables via imperative `read` and `write` operations.
 The `modify` operation is basically a composed read-write, but could be optimized to reduce concurrency conflicts.
+The `new` operation creates fresh variables.
+A `delete` operator could support explicit memory management.
+(Garbage collection may also be supported, but I'd rather not rely on it.)

 The `try` and `abort` operations support hierarchical transactions with strong exception safety, which simplifies partial failure and graceful degradation.
-The `new` operation creates fresh variables.
-Variables have an explicit unassigned state via the optional type, so we can manage memory manually (much like Awelon's copy/drop).
-We can also leverage the unassigned state where it's useful.
+The `abort` value may carry ad-hoc information about why the transaction failed.
+The `try` operation only handles `abort`; it would not catch a type error or an attempt to read a deleted variable.

-The `fork` operation specifies a one-off operation to attempt after we commit.
-This is intended for use in read-fork patterns, where we can cache the set of forks and repeat those rather than recomputing the parent in each step.
-Hence, we form a stable read-fork tree with read-write loops at the leaves.
-One bot can represent many bots.
-This supports task-concurrency, multi-stage programming, and convenient packaging of behavior.
+The `fork` operation specifies a 'one-off' operation to attempt in unspecified order upon commit.
+This is intended for use in read-fork patterns, where the operation may be repeated until a variable observed by the parent transaction changes.
+With recursive use of read-fork, we can form a tree with read-write loops at the leaves, expand a single bot into multiple component bots.
+This supports task-concurrency, multi-stage programming, and convenient packaging of behaviors.
+(If used from a read-write transaction, we can simply reject the transaction.)

-It is feasible to extend this API with invariant assertions, publish-subscribe, cached views, and other features.
-However, it's probably best to get the current API working and usable before we extend it.

-### Installing Bots
+We might further extend this API to control or optimize dataflow using specialized variable models, read-only or write-only variables, write-once variables, specialized channels, and so on.
+We might also simplify memory management via attached destructors or 'weak refs' for GC.
+But there's no rush.

-Bots will be "installed" by simply defining `app-*` words in the dictionary.
-This ensures that the set of installed bots is easily discovered and managed.
-We can modify bot definitions at runtime, which also gives us live programming, continuous deployment, and system administration in terms of manipulating the dictionary.
+Bots are installed by simply defining `app-*` words in the dictionary.
+This ensures that the set of active behaviors in an Awelon system is easily discovered, managed, and extended.
+In the general case, we can modify bot definitions at runtime, which supports live programming, continuous deployment, and system administration.

-For reasons of simplicity, idempotence, and extensibility, these `app-*` bots all receive the same `Env v` environment value.
-We can simulate bot private state by arranging for bots to use different volumes of a filesystem or registry.
-For distrusted bots behaviors, we should confine them explicitly as part of the installer's definition, perhaps writing `:app-pkg [pkg-bot] [local-pkg-sandbox-cfg] sandbox`.
-By leveraging `fork`, it is feasible install entire packages of bot behaviors.

-*Aside:* Although live programming is an important aspect of Awelon's vision, special cases exist where static separate compilation is more appropriate.
-For those cases, we can develop bots that don't reflect on the dictionary.
-Such bots can be separately compiled.

-### The Extended Environment
+### Effectful Environment

 Bots operate upon a collection of environment variables, `forall v .
 Env v`.

-Effects, such as network access, are achieved through manipulation of these variables.
+Effects, such as network access, are achieved through manipulation of specific environment variables.
 For example, the environment may include a system task queue.
-After a transaction writes to this queue and commits, the system could process the requests.
-Acknowledgements and responses can be written back into the environment (the request might specify where) for subsequent access by the system.
-Besides system task queues and network access, an environment could support reflective access to the dictionary, filesystem, registries for publishing services, and more. (*Aside:* We might represent the filesystem as a constrained volume of a dictionary.)
+After the write is committed, the system may process the request.
+A response is written back into the environment - a location would usually be specified in the request.
+This would be accessed by a future bot transaction.
+Hence, effects are always asynchronous.

+A typical environment might support network access, a pseudo-filesystem or database, reflection over the dictionary, a shared registry so bots can publish 'services' for other bots, and so on.
+Application state - anything that should survive transactions - must be recorded in this environment.
+We don't have true 'private' state per se because that would hinder ad-hoc extension, auditing, and debugging.
+Instead, we partition a 'home' directory from a pseudo-filesystem for each bot, and optionally use security patterns to restrict distrusted bots.

-This extended environment should be *ephemeral*.
-That is, variable data is lost when we logically or physically reset the system.
-This is convenient for performance insofar as it allows variables to contain lazy or parallel computations that would be difficult to serialize.
-It also simplifies administrative control, providing a convenient recovery from bad states that that weren't caught by transactions.
-However, some parts of the environment - dictionary, filesystem, etc. - may be backed by durable storage.
-For those cases, our environment should support explicit sync requests.
+For performance and maintenance reasons, this environment is mostly *ephemeral*.
+That is, we can logically or physically 'reset' the system to use a fresh, new `forall v.
+Env v` environment.
+This improves performance insofar as it allows us to work with variables containing linear, lazy, or parallel values.
+This simplifies maintenance by providing a convenient worst-case recovery from "bad states" produced by buggy bots.
+A subset of variables may be backed by durable storage, rather like a memory-mapped file.
+Reflective writes to the dictionary, certain volumes of the filesystem, etc. could survive resets.
+To preserve performance, synchronizing to disk should be modeled as an explicit request rather than implicit upon commit.

-The `forall v` constraint means bot definitions must not contain or directly observe variables.
-This enables us to easily test bots by evaluating them in a simulated environment, or confine a distrusted behavior to a restricted environment.
-For contexts like stowage, memoization, and distributed computing, I propose to serialize our opaque variable references using words like `[ref-debugname1123-hmac]`.
-The ephemeral [HMAC](https://en.wikipedia.org/wiki/HMAC) suffix (unique per reset) can provide cryptographic security guarantees even in context of reflection and code distribution.
-We can warn developers about the ephemeral nature of references if they accidentally use a `ref-*` word in the dictionary.

-*Aside:* For large scale Awelon systems, it's feasible to distribute variables and bots across several physical machines.
-We could migrate variables to carry data between machines.
-For open systems, however, it's wiser to just use the network interface, communicating via binary data instead of dictionary words.
+Security is a relevant concern.
+Fortunately, the `forall v` constraint provides strong [capability security](https://en.wikipedia.org/wiki/Capability-based_security) for bot definitions: a bot is limited to the provided environment.
+Consequently, it is trivial to wrap a distrusted definition and control its access to the environment, to model a sandbox or chroot jail.
+In concrete terms, I propose to represent references as `[ref-debugname1123-hmac]`.
+The serialized representation is necessary in contexts such as debugging, reflection, stowage, memoization, and distributed computing.
+The HMAC will be based on *ephemeral* entropy, cryptographically unique per system reset.
+Further, a linter could warn when `ref-*` words are observed in the normal dictionary.

 ### User Interfaces

-Awelon systems model user interfaces in terms of projectional editing.
-The most obvious is projections over the dictionary, which give us spreadsheet-like behaviors and live coding for background bots.
-But more generally, we can model projections over the extended environment, enabling users to view and manipulate variables.
-This can support behaviors similar to conventional GUIs, where pressing a button might add an event to a queue.

-Projecting over transactional memory offers many benefits.
-When we push a button, rather than perform form-validation up front, it's easier to simply 'abort' with an error message.
-We could even evaluate the button in advance, and disable it if it would abort, continuously rendering the current error message.
-We can support edits across multiple projections, reactively update views based on shared variables, then submit edits together in one transaction.
-We can extend user interfaces by adding more projections, no need to combine related views or actions into one window.
-It's feasible to detect conflicts when multiple users operate on shared variables, and to handle conflicts before committing.

-In a multi-user environment, most users will have restricted access.
-It's convenient if user authority is represented as a set of projections, such that users have exactly the authority they're presented with (after they've been authenticated).
-To support this, bots can publish projections into the environment for users to access based on their authorities/roles/etc..
-This allows administrators to indirectly manage users and extend user-interfaces via bots, and naturally supports 'push' notifications by publishing relevant projections.
+In general, bots may publish some 'services' to a shared registry.
+Some of these services would be intended for other bots, but we could also register services that the user will interact with to obtain a projection over the environment.
+This supports tight integration between a projection and bot-created variables, active interfaces with notifications, and a simple security model insofar as administrators constrain bots and bots constrain lesser users.

+Users will be able to interact with multiple projections, e.g. across multiple widgets or windows.
+These projections may be provided by multiple different bots.
+However, they should all use the same transaction.
+That is, users should be able to perform updates in multiple windows then 'commit' them all together.
+Further, even before committing, every time we perform an edit we should be able to reactively observe the change in every other window that depends on the modified variables.
+This supports lightweight, robust extension of user interfaces with alternative views, controllers, macros, etc. by adding new bots.
+It also simplifies debugging - a debugger interface is essentially just another UI extension.

+Dictionary access is achieved via reflection through the effectful environment.

+Of course, there will be a lot of scaffolding and bootstrapping required before we reach the level where we can define all interfaces via bots via Awleon codebase.
+Meanwhile, we must develop ad-hoc specialized development environments, which mostly focus on projections over the dictionary.

+### Separate Compilation

+Awelon's bots and user-interfaces can be compiled separately insofar as *reflection* features are not used.
+Of course, the compiler must provide a lightweight runtime that implements the 'system' implicit to the effectful environment.
+But it is quite feasible to develop bots that don't use reflection and can be separately compiled and installed in the manner of conventional servers or end user applications.